Pracising self-care is not sefish!

 Self-care activities are practises we can engage on a regular basis to reduce stress and anxiety and enhance our mental, physical and emotional wellbeing.

 Below are just some examples of self-care practises and different areas and ways to practise self-care.
-You can use my downloadable worksheet to complete your self-care plan in terms of what you can do to enhance your physical, emotional and mental wellbeing:
+You can use my Self-Care Guide to complete your self-care plan in terms of what you can do to enhance your physical, emotional and mental wellbeing:

 - in case of emergency (feeling completely overwhelmed, stressed, anxious)